Berezinskii--Kosterlitz--Thouless transition in a context-sensitive random language model

 \subsubsection{Phase diagram, finite-size scaling, and $q$-dependence of critical exponents}

 In Fig.~\ref{supp_fig_phase_diagram_002_001}, we plot the phase diagram of our language model with $K = 2$ and $X \to XX$.
-We determined the boundary between the two phase by fitting a quadratic function via least square regression.
-In the case of $X \to XX$, the regime of the BKT phase is drastically expanded especially for large $q$ compared with the case of $X \to YZ$.
+We determined the boundary between the two phases by fitting a quadratic function via least squares regression.
+In the case of $X \to XX$, the regime of the BKT phase is drastically expanded, especially for large $q$ compared with the case of $X \to YZ$.